 Books (find at your local library or order below on Amazon):

 - Pond Circle by Bestsy Franco (or read it online on OpenLibrary)

 - (-) In the Small, Small Pond by Denise Fleming (or read it online on OpenLibrary)

-- Where the River Begins by Thomas Locker (OpenLibrary option)
+- Where the River Begins by Thomas Locker (or read it here on OpenLibrary)

-- Make Way For Ducklings by Robert McCloskey (or watch our read aloud here!)
+- Make Way For Ducklings by Robert McCloskey (or read it here on OpenLibrary or watch our read aloud here!)

-- Frogs! by TIME for Kids (OpenLibrary option)
+- Frogs! by TIME for Kids (or read it here on OpenLibrary)

 - The Treasure Hunter’s Handbook by Liza Gardner Walsh – If your family spends a lot of time outdoors exploring streams and ponds, this is an excellent resource you will use for years.
 For this lesson, pages 24-34 will be most helpful.
 (You can also find it on OpenLibrary here!)

 Supplies (use what you have, but here are links to shop if you need anything):

 - paper + access to a printer (don’t have one? we like this model)

 - empty box (a cereal box shape is ideal, though something larger could also work)

 - kinetic sand (optional)